Kyriosity/read-write/README+/software/README.md

 ## ...  which is the very beginning

-Resource scaling will tear this patchwork.
-It's not a figure of speech even if we speak not about OS, dev platforms, or games but traditional LOB applications.
+Resource scaling will tear this patchwork - not a figure of speech.
+Even if we speak not about OSes, IDEs, or game ecosystems but traditional LOB applications.

 High abstraction will result in badly manageable chaos.
 The growing size and complexity of a less challenging design will last longer but deliver a kludge of loosely coupled parts, where "loosely" redefines horribly.